Yandex Cloud

 • Service Interface Packets: Number of received and sent packets on the service network interface.

-• Service Interface Packets: Total size of received and sent data on the service network interface (in bytes).
+• Service Interface Packets: Total amount of received and sent data on the service network interface, in bytes.

 • Service Interface Drops and Errors: Number of errors and drops on the service network interface when sending or transmitting packets.